Dylon-Chan/group2-capstone-project/README.md

 env: Set the environment variables.

-These are the jobs defined in main.yml which will be run in GitHub Actions workflow:
+These are the jobs defined in dev.yml, stage.yml, prod.yml and snykscan.yml which will be run in GitHub Actions workflow:
-*** Program
+*** Program Weng Siong

 ## Step 1: Create main.yml in .github/workflows folder